halilkaya/markovy/README.md

 ## Contributing
  - Random walking method is used on the current version.
 You can add weights for each words in chain to generate more logical outputs.

+## Thanks
+ - The idea came up while discussing with [Fatih Erikli](https://github.com/fatiherikli) and he suggested me to write a Python module for Markov Chain algorithm.

 ## License
 ```
 Python module for Markov Chain algorithm.